siddhartha-gadgil/DeptWeb/pros-fac.md

 3. One of consequences of a rolling process of recruitment is that, as alluded to by the links in (2), a decision on your application could take as little as 3 months or as long as 8–9 months.
-In case your mailing address changes in the interim, please be sure to communicate any changes in your address.
+In case your mailing address changes in the interim, please be sure to communicate any changes in your address.-->

-4. Since the eventual settlement of all job applications (numbering in the hundreds) across all departments is done centrally, it might not be possible for the Registrar to notify applicants individually that a position has been filled.
-However, feel free to contact the Chairman, Department of Mathematics, a few months into the process to inquire informally about your application.
+2. Since the eventual settlement of all job applications (numbering in the hundreds) across all departments is done centrally, it might not be possible for the Registrar to notify applicants individually that a position has been filled.
+However, if you gave a job-talk, then feel free to contact the chair of the department at chair.math[at]iisc.ac.in a couple of months after your talk to inquire informally about your application.

-                      ``Page last updated on February 27, 2018``
+                      ``Page last updated on April 03, 2024``